 The Norfolk Sheriff's Office provides many programs to inmates to help them prepare for a smooth reentry back into society once their sentences are served:

-Sheriff Baron’s office has been instrumental in implementation of the program by evaluating and selecting participants, providing transportation to and from class and work, and providing tools and facilities for inmates to study and complete homework assignments.
+The Norfolk Sheriff's Office has been instrumental in the implementation of the program by evaluating and selecting participants, providing transportation to and from class and work, and providing tools and facilities for inmates to study and complete homework assignments.
 The Norfolk Sheriff’s Office has had a work release program in place for more than 30 years, with inmates working at businesses in the community.
 “This is a logical next step,” Sheriff Baron said.
 “Combining our work release program with an educational vocational program is a natural next step in promoting rehabilitation and saving tax dollars by reducing the number of people who return to jail.”

+While the program began as a 2-year certified program with Tidewater Community College, in 2021 the program switched to Tidewater Tech.
 Classes start in September and end in May.
-Trainees will attend class full time two days a week and work at Priority dealerships three days a week.
+Trainees attend class full time two days a week and work at Priority dealerships three days a week.
 After completing their second semester, trainees will be offered full-time jobs at one of 14 Priority dealerships across Hampton Roads.
-They will also have the opportunity to continue their education, earn new certifications and even earn an associate’s degree from TCC.
+They will also have the opportunity to continue their education, earn new certifications and even earn an associate’s degree from Tidewater Tech.

 “This is not just about saving taxpayers money or filling jobs at my dealerships,” Ellmer said.
 “This is about giving these people a sense of worth, a second chance, and an opportunity to live the right way and do the right thing,” Ellmer said.
 “And we think that’s good for everyone.”